lauriedussere/Projet_Democratie/README.md

 Nowadays many countries are considered as democracies but the conditions which define a country to be democratic remain unclear.

 Each year the Economist publishes a ranking of countries according to their democracy level.
 Each countries has a score which is between 0 and 10 (0 = the country is not a democracy and 10=the country is a perfect democracy).
-This score is the mean of 5 criterium :
+This score is the mean of 5 criteria :
 - Functionning of govenrment
 - Political partipation
 - Political culture